-The foundation of reliable dog training is providing your dog with supervision and guidance.
+The foundation of reliable dog training is providing your dog with appropriate supervision and guidance.

 Always plan ahead to guide your dog towards an appropriate behavior rather than allowing your dog the opportunity to make a bad choice.